 Baltimore has the most deaths caused by air pollution in the USA, and Curtis Bay where Destiny Watford lives, is the dirtiest community.

 Since her senior year of high school at 16 years old– in her YouTube interview she describes herself as a shy girl, but in spite of this– she led a committed group of teenagers-called Free Your Voice, in a movement to stop a company from building what would have been the largest incinerator in Eastern US, in her community’s backyard.

 Free Your Voice knocked on doors, pressed elected officials and corporate executives until authorities revoked the project’s permit in 2016.
 In the same year Destiny was honored with one of the world’s most prestigious environmental award, The Goldman Environmental Prize, for her community leadership.
 She is the youngest winner to receive the award to date.

 7. A Comedian must be True to LifeMichaela Coel (image source).

-She is a 29-year-old London-born screenwriter and actress who rose to prominence in 2015 when the first season of her comedy series, “Chewing Gum” debuted on Netflix.
+A 29-year-old London-born screenwriter and actress, she rose to prominence in 2015 when the first season of her comedy series, “Chewing Gum” debuted on Netflix.
 The show follows a young Christian woman who is is on a campaign to lose her virginity.

 Michaela Coel created and wrote the 6-part series entirely by herself.